ibm-cloud-docs/discovery/adding-content.md

 -   **Configuration** — The name of the configuration file used to convert this collection (Only for collections created before the release of [Smart Document Understanding](/docs/services/discovery/sdu.html).)
 -   **Errors and Warnings**

-For information on how to connect to Box, Salesforce, Microsoft SharePoint Online, and Microsoft SharePoint 2016 data sources, or do a web crawl with the {{site.data.keyword.discoveryshort}} tooling, see [Connecting to data sources](/docs/services/discovery/connect.html).
+For information on how to connect to Box, Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, and Microsoft SharePoint 2016 data sources, or do a web crawl with the {{site.data.keyword.discoveryshort}} tooling, see [Connecting to data sources](/docs/services/discovery/connect.html).

 ## Uploading documents with the API